-The aim of the project is to share good practices and innovate new tools to promote accessibility, inclusion and participation in youth free-time activities.
+The aim of the project is to share good practices and innovate new tools to promote accessibility, social inclusion and participation in youth free-time activities.

 The good practices and tools are compiled into a guide, which will serve as a base for creating a training model and a podcast series.